tree-shrew/linear-regressor-california-housing-dataset/README.md

 - Near best scores are observed after applying feature selection, with a 0.28% increase in MSE when 2 least important features are dropped (R2 = 0.6169, MSE = 0.503).
 - Further, if the feature threshold is set to 4, feature selection through SFS still provides near to best accuracy (R2 = 60.22%, MSE = 0.5222) with only a 2.39% reduction in R2 score compared to the f_test variant with k=6.
 - The scores for when selecting with RFE on a Lasso estimator significantly drop if scaled data is used.
 Hence RFE is build on raw data.
-- Future prospects: comparing with Decision Tree and Random Forest regressors and implementing robust tuning using Cross Validation techniques.
+- Future prospects: comparing with Decision Tree and Random Forest regressors, implementing robust tuning using Cross Validation techniques, building a pipe object for simultaneously testing all methods and/or models.

 ## Contributing